Comet Shoemaker–Levy 9

-Comet Shoemaker–Levy 9 (formally designated D/1993 F2) broke apart in July 1992 and collided with Jupiter in July 1994, providing the first direct observation of an extraterrestrial collision of Solar System objects.
+Comet Shoemaker–Levy 9 (formally designated D/1993 F2) was a comet that broke apart in July 1992 and collided with Jupiter in July 1994, providing the first direct observation of an extraterrestrial collision of Solar System objects.
 This generated a large amount of coverage in the popular media, and the comet was closely observed by astronomers worldwide.
 The collision provided new information about Jupiter and highlighted its possible role in reducing space debris in the inner Solar System.

-The comet was discovered by astronomers Carolyn and Eugene M. Shoemaker and David Levy in 1993.
+The comet was discovered by astronomers Carolyn and Eugene M. Shoemaker, and David Levy in 1993.
 Shoemaker–Levy 9 (SL9) had been captured by Jupiter and was orbiting the planet at the time.
-It was located on the night of March 24 in a photograph taken with the 46 cm Schmidt telescope at the Palomar Observatory in California.
+It was located on the night of March 24 in two photographs taken with the 46 cm Schmidt telescope at the Palomar Observatory in California.
 It was the first active comet observed to be orbiting a planet, and had probably been captured by Jupiter around 20 to 30 years earlier.

 Calculations showed that its unusual fragmented form was due to a previous closer approach to Jupiter in July 1992.
-At that time, the orbit of Shoemaker–Levy 9 passed within Jupiter's Roche limit, and Jupiter's tidal forces had acted to pull apart the comet.
+At that time, the orbit of Shoemaker–Levy 9 passed within Jupiter's Roche limit, and Jupiter's tidal forces had acted to pull the comet apart.
 The comet was later observed as a series of fragments ranging up to 2 km in diameter.
 These fragments collided with Jupiter's southern hemisphere between July 16 and 22, 1994 at a speed of approximately 60 km/s (Jupiter's escape velocity) or 216000 km/h.
-The prominent scars from the impacts were more easily visible than the Great Red Spot and persisted for many months.
+The prominent scars from the impacts were more visible than the Great Red Spot and persisted for many months.

 Discovery

-While conducting a program of observations designed to uncover near-Earth objects, the Shoemakers and Levy discovered Comet Shoemaker–Levy 9 on the night of March 24, 1993, in a photograph taken with the 46 cm Schmidt telescope at the Palomar Observatory in California.
+While conducting a program of observations designed to uncover near-Earth objects, the Shoemakers and Levy discovered Comet Shoemaker–Levy 9 on the night of March 24, 1993, in two photographs taken with the 46 cm Schmidt telescope at the Palomar Observatory in California.
 The comet was thus a serendipitous discovery, but one that quickly overshadowed the results from their main observing program.

-Comet Shoemaker–Levy 9 was the ninth periodic comet (a comet whose orbital period is 200 years or less) discovered by the Shoemakers and Levy, hence its name.
+Comet Shoemaker–Levy 9 was the ninth periodic comet (a comet whose orbital period is 200 years or less) discovered by the Shoemakers and Levy, thence its name.
 It was their eleventh comet discovery overall including their discovery of two non-periodic comets, which use a different nomenclature.
 The discovery was announced in IAU Circular 5725 on March 26, 1993.

 The discovery image gave the first hint that comet Shoemaker–Levy 9 was an unusual comet, as it appeared to show multiple nuclei in an elongated region about 50 arcseconds long and 10 arcseconds wide.
 Brian G. Marsden of the Central Bureau for Astronomical Telegrams noted that the comet lay only about 4 degrees from Jupiter as seen from Earth, and that although this could be a line-of-sight effect, its apparent motion in the sky suggested that the comet was physically close to the planet.